 • Stop holding on to painful memories and allow laughter back into your life.

-In short, simply allow both good and painful seasons of life to pass.
 Enjoy the good ones and hang in there during the painful and tough ones.

 I used to hold on to what was familiar instead of taking what life was offering me.
 This led to many missed opportunities.
 Additionally, I sometimes held onto pain because I was afraid of letting go.
 Pain can be comfortable when you’re not sure of what comes next.